TomasHubelbauer/web-remember-credentials/readme.md

 I only tested this in Firefox, because it is for a personal project and I don't care about other browsers in this case.

+I also tried with mobile Safari, but in it, it does not work.
+It should be possible to fix that using https://stackoverflow.com/a/60607611/2715716.

 ## Scenarios